If you’re living in Portugal with children, here is a guide to the Portuguese education system.

 Defined as the first stage of basic education in the lifelong learning process.

 Pre-school education for children between the ages of three and five is still optional.
-It is provided by kindergartens, which are run by a variety of State organisations, charitable institutions, private schools and cooperatives, unions and other organisations.
+Kindergartens are run by a variety of state organizations, charitable institutions, private schools, cooperatives, and unions.

 Compulsory schooling: Basic education

 Basic education (ensino básico) is compulsory and free for everyone.
 It is intended for children aged between six and fifteen.
 Pupils who complete this schooling receive a certificate of basic education.

 This level of teaching extends over nine years and comprises three cycles: